-The Department of Agriculture, Environment and Rural Affairs must give its consent before trade or sewage waste, or any other polluting substance can be discharged into waterways, or underground strata (including site drainage liable to contamination) from commercial, industrial or domestic premises.
+The Department of Agriculture, Environment and Rural Affairs (DAERA) must give its consent before trade or sewage waste, or other polluting substance can be discharged into waterways, or underground layers (including site drainage liable to contamination) from commercial, industrial or domestic premises.

 For information on how to apply for discharge consent for either a domestic or commercial property, visit the DAERA website: